Byrd Graduate Educator Award

 - The nominee’s extraordinary devotion to graduate students and their education.

-- The nominee should be a distinguished, active scholar in his or her field.
+- The nominee should be a distinguished, active scholar in their field.

 - The nominee should exhibit a proven record of continuing interest in the growth and success of graduate students, expressed through quality lectures, availability, psychological support, graduate research advising, and contact outside the classroom.

-- A description of the nominee’s impact on his or her students’ accomplishments as scholars and in the quality of professional appointments in their field.
+- A description of the nominee’s impact on their students’ accomplishments as scholars and in the quality of professional appointments in their field.